AnthonySteele/TeamCityChangeNotifier/README.md

 The steps to get it working are:
 1. Build this program.
 2. Configure the `app.config` with suitable values.
 You should know the teamcity url and smtp settings.
-The TeamCityAuthInfo [should be generated like the authInfo here](http://stackoverflow.com/a/13706696/5599).
+You will need a teamcity user name and password for authentication.
+There will need to be put on the commandline or in the app.config.
 3. Call it as: `TeamCityChangeNotifier.exe buildId`
 4. Find the TeamCity internal id of the released build.
 If you are looking at a build result in a browser, it is the number in the url right after `?buildId=`.
 In  TeamCity build automation it is `build.number`.
 5. Integrate into TeamCity as last step in the release?

 ## Commandline Params

+ example: `TeamCityChangeNotifier.exe id:21345 pw:hunter2`

 `id:number` The number of the build released.
 Must be specified.